-May 2017 — IF YOU’RE A JV CEO, you have a series of interactions with your owners across the course of the year.
+May 2017— If you’re a JV CEO, you have a series of interactions with your owners across the course of the year.
 Some are planned and formal – regular Board and committee meetings, for instance.
-Others are informal – e-mails, one-off phone calls, and visits – to address specific issues or generally catch-up.
-In most joint ventures, there is one meeting a year in which the CEO has the opportunity for a more strategic conversation with his or her owners – a chance to step back from the quarterly quizzing on financial and operating performance, and the press of recurring topics such as annual budgeting and compensation, to talk about and secure owner commitment on larger, more strategic issues that can fundamentally change the JV’s direction and performance.
+Others are informal – emails, one-off phone calls, and visits – to address specific issues or generally catch up.
+In most joint ventures, there is one meeting a year in which the CEO has the opportunity for a more strategic conversation with their owners – a chance to step back from the quarterly quizzing on financial and operating performance, and the press of recurring topics such as annual budgeting and compensation, to talk about and secure owner commitment on larger, more strategic issues that can fundamentally change the JV’s direction and performance.

 We call this a critical conversation.

 Enter your information to view the rest of this post.

 "*" indicates required fields